Kinetic modeling of multiple scattering of acoustic waves in randomly heterogeneous flows: Introduction and summary

 where the Doppler-shifted frequency of the waves is actually given by $\wg=\smash{\lambda_\pm(\xg,t;\kg)}\\=\smash{\Vref(\xg,t)\cdot\kg\pm\Cref(\xg,t)\norm{\kg}}$, and $\Cref(\xg,t)$ and $\Vref(\xg,t)$ are the speed of sound and particle velocity of the unperturbed ambient flow, respectively.
-Also $\action(\xg,t;\kg)=\smash{\frac{\rref(\xg,t)}{\Cref(\xg,t)}}\norm{\kg}\Wigner(\xg,t;\kg,\lambda_\pm)$ is the wave action, $\rref(\xg,t)$ being the density of the unperturbed ambient flow.
-The differential scattering cross-section $\smash{\dscatij(\xg,t;\kg|\kg')}$} is again explicitly determined in terms of the power spectral density of the random inhomogeneities, which accounts for perturbations of the speed of sound, the particle velocity, and their possible correlations.
+Also $\action(\xg,t;\kg)=\smash{\frac{\rref(\xg,t)}{\Cref(\xg,t)}}\norm{\kg}\Wigner(\xg,t;\kg,\lambda_\pm)$ is the wave action \cite[Chapter 11]{WHI74}, $\rref(\xg,t)$ being the density of the unperturbed ambient flow.
+The differential scattering cross-section $\smash{\dscatij(\xg,t;\kg|\kg')}$ is again explicitly determined in terms of the power spectral density of the random inhomogeneities, which accounts for perturbations of the speed of sound, the particle velocity, and their possible correlations.
 This model implies that the ambient flow quantities and their perturbations have the following contributions to the wave dynamics: \begin{itemize} \item The variations of the ambient quantities $\Cref$ and $\Vref$ at the slow scale contribute only to the left-hand side of the radiative transfer equation (\ref{eq:RTE-acout}).
-They basically characterize the \emph{group velocity} \emphes{$\smash{\vray^\pm}:=\smash{\bnabla_\kg\lambda_\pm}$} of the waves in the transport regime, and account for both the phase shift (change of direction) and spectral broadening (change of frequency) effects. \item The perturbations of the ambient quantities primarily contribute to the right-hand side of the radiative transfer equation in terms of the cross-power spectral densities.
-This so-called collisional kernel describes how high-frequency waves are continuously scattered by the flow inhomogeneities at the fast scale, which is also their (small) wavelength.
-It thus describes the multiple-scattering effects. \item The total scattering cross-section $\smash{\tscati(\xg,t;\kg)}$ describes both the overall acoustic energy that is scattered into all other directions and frequencies by the multiple scattering process, and the acoustic energy that is irreversibly transferred to the ambient flow. \end{itemize} Of course \eref{eq:RTE-acout} can be recast as a conservative radiative transfer equation (\ref{eq:RTE-acou}) for a vanishing particle velocity of the ambient flow and time-independent ambient quantities.
-This is shown in \sref{sec:RTE} alike.
-We conclude this introduction by noting that kinetic models for first-order hyperbolic systems in media with time-dependent random perturbations have already been studied in \cite{BRA02} in a general mathematical framework.
+They basically characterize the \emph{group velocity} $\smash{\vray^\pm}:=\smash{\bnabla_\kg\lambda_\pm}$ of the waves in the transport regime, and account for both the phase shift (change of direction) and spectral broadening (change of frequency) effects. \alert{\sref{sec:Transport} explains how this dynamics, which is the classical geometric acoustics or ray tracing approach of sound propagation in a moving medium already outlined above, is recovered from our theoretical analyses}. \item The perturbations of the ambient quantities primarily contribute to the right-hand side of the radiative transfer equation in terms of their cross-power spectral densities.
+This collisional kernel describes how high-frequency waves are continuously scattered by the flow inhomogeneities at the fast scale, which is also their (small) wavelength.
+It thus models the multiple-scattering effects \alert{analyzed in detail in \sref{sec:RTE}.
+Here we generalize the radiative transfer model \eqref{eq:RTE-acou} to a moving medium with possibly time-varying characteristics of the background flow using revisited rules of pseudo-differential calculus.
+This section contains the main novelties introduced in this paper}. \item The total scattering cross-section $\smash{\tscati(\xg,t;\kg)}$ describes both the overall acoustic energy that is scattered into all other directions and frequencies by the multiple scattering process, and the acoustic energy that is irreversibly transferred to the ambient flow. \alert{In \sref{second-corre-sec} more particularly we also generalize the expressions of the \emph{time-independent} differential and total scattering cross-sections $\smash{\dscatij(\xg;\kg|\kg')}$ and $\tscati(\xg;\kg)$, respectively, in \eref{eq:RTE-acou} for a \emph{quiescent} medium, to their \emph{time-dependent} counterparts $\smash{\dscatij(\xg,t;\kg|\kg')}$ and $\tscati(\xg,t;\kg)$, respectively, in \eref{eq:RTE-acout} for a \emph{moving} medium.
+This is also a new result of the paper}. \end{itemize}